MaskRay/wechatircd/README.md

 # wechatircd

-wechatircd injects JavaScript (`injector.js`) to wx.qq.com, which uses WebSocket to communicate with an IRC server (`wechatircd.py`), thus enable IRC clients connected to the server to send and receive messages from WeChat.
+wechatircd injects JavaScript (`injector.js`) to wx.qq.com, which uses WebSocket to communicate with an IRC server (`wechatircd.py`), thus enable IRC clients connected to the server to send and receive messages from WeChat, set topics, invite/delete members, ...

 ```
            IRC               WebSocket                 HTTPS